Vishnu Hari inscription: Verse 19-20: Meghasuta-Anayachandra

 The next two verses describe a feudatory who became the ruler of Saketa-mandala (the region around Ayodhya).
 According to K. V. Ramesh, this person was Meghasuta, who was a nephew of Alhana, and superseded a man named Anayachandra.
-Kishore Kumar rejects this translation, pointing out that no ruler named Anayachandra has been described in the preceding verses.
+Kishore Kunal rejects this translation, pointing out that no ruler named Anayachandra has been described in the preceding verses.
 According to him, Alhana's successor was Anayachandra, who was a son of Alhana's brother Megha (Megha-suta means "son of Megha").
 The name "Anayachandra" can be interpreted as "the moon amongst darkness generated by injustice".

 Verse 19 states that Alhana's successor became the ruler of Saketa-mandala (the region around Ayodhya).
 This happened by the grace of Govindachandra, the Lord of the Earth.

 Verse 20 describes the battle prowess of Alhana's successor.
 According to K. V. Ramesh's translation, he "put an end to the arrogant warriors who were dancing in unrestrained frenzy in the battles constantly fought by him".
 According to Kishore Kunal, he "used to cut the neck of his frenzied enemies in his constant battles", and dispelled arrogant warriors.
 The verse states that the ruler provided a large army (to his people), and mentions the Kalpavriksha (a mythological wish-fulfilling tree).
 K. V. Ramesh's translation reads that this army was "replete with (soldiers comparable to) the wish-fulfilling trees".
 According to Kishore Kunal, the army "surpassed the pride of everlasting helpfulness (friendship) of a Kalpa-tree".